edwinkyc/projectrosabel_dsv4pro/README.md

 Deploying this prompt in any clinical setting requires independent validation, institutional governance, and compliance with applicable healthcare regulations (e.g., HIPAA, GDPR).
 The authors accept no liability for clinical outcomes resulting from its use.
-See [DISCLAIMER.md](DISCLAIMER.md) for details.
+DeepSeek is a trademark of its respective owner.
+This project is independent and not affiliated with, endorsed by, or sponsored by DeepSeek or Poe.See [DISCLAIMER.md](DISCLAIMER.md) for details.

 ---